SouvikDcoder/SouvikDcoder/README.md

 ## 💫About Me :
-- 🔭 I’m currently on a quest to creat a centralized repository of LeetCode Problem Solutions for free in Python.
+- 🔭 I’m currently working on Advanced data structures[in Python].
-- 🌱 I’m currently learning more about **Linear Algebra**.
+- 🌱 Currently learning more about **Linear Algebra**.
-- 👯 I’m looking to collaborate on **OpenSource Projects**.
+- 👯 I’m looking to collaborate and contribute more on **OpenSource Projects**.
 - 🤔 I’m looking for help with AI/ML Learning Progression Roadmap.
 - 💬 Ask me about Python Automation or any SDET related stuff.
 - 📫 How to reach me: [Telegram](@Kuroi_akuma)